-• Farm and agricultural conservation land

-Approximately three acres of the property consists of farmland actively managed for equestrian and livestock use.
-In order for the property to qualify for this category and enroll in PBRS, an approved farm management plan must be implemented.
-The owners are working with the King Conservation District to develop a farm management plan.
-Credit for this category is recommended dependent upon this plan being received by the department on or before October 31, 2018.
+• Farm and agricultural conservation land In order for the property to qualify for this category and enroll in PBRS, an approved farm management plan must be implemented.
+The owners have a farm management plan that has yet to be approved by the landowners.
+Credit for this category is recommended dependent upon this plan being received by the department on or before November 29, 2019.